 Video is often the quickest, most emotive and compelling way to create meaningful brand engagement.
-The demand for video is increasing, with a recent white paper by Cisco predicting that 75% of all mobile traffic will be video by 2020.
-As the former head of commercial video at The Telegraph, now CEO at Nemorin Creative Film & Video, I'd like to share my do’s and don’ts for creating great branded video content.
+The demand for video is increasing, with a January 2022 report from Reportlinker forecasting that video will account for a whopping 89 percent of all mobile data traffic by 2026.
+As the former head of commercial video at The Telegraph, now CEO at Nemorin Creative Film & Video, I'd like to share my dos and don’ts for creating great branded video content.

 #1: Branded Video: Yes it’s an advert, but it’s still compelling content

 Branded video is all about storytelling with a strong narrative.
 As a marketer, you will have experience creating great content, and branded video is simply an extension of this.

 Established brands such as Samsung and Volvo are creating fantastic, cutting-edge branded video content.
 The same rules that apply to well-written content also apply to good video content.
 Audiences love a well-made film, brimming with an inspirational, compelling and immersive story.
 Equally, an overly salesy, uninspiring, poorly shot video, filled with nothing but product placement, is likely to have your audience hitting the ‘x’ button in no time.
 Our advice when starting out on a branded video project is always: think audience first!